 University of Toledo

 The university will conduct a series of activities to supplement the Ohio Statewide Environmental Network (OSEN) and their existing pollution prevention efforts.
 The OSEN provides environmental assistance to small and medium-sized manufacturers.

 University of Wisconsin

 EPA grant: $84,390

-The University will provide technical assistance to Wisconsin area businesses to reduce pollution from solid wastes and hazardous materials, decrease greenhouse gas emissions and improve energy efficiency.
-The University will employ interns to provide outreach and educational tools to businesses involved with the Milwaukee Economy, Energy, and the Environment project.
+The university will provide technical assistance to Wisconsin area businesses to reduce pollution from solid waste and hazardous materials, decrease greenhouse gas emissions and improve energy efficiency.
+The university will employ interns to provide outreach and educational tools to businesses involved with the Milwaukee Economy, Energy and the Environment project.

 Arkansas Department of Environmental Quality (DEQ)